Ali Aguilar: Professional

 Aguilar was drafted thirteenth overall by the Scrap Yard Dawgs in the 2017 NPF Draft.
 During her first season with the team, she helped the team win the Cowles Cup, their first championship in program history.

+On January 29, 2025, Aguilar was drafted in the seventh round, 25th overall, by the Talons in the inaugural Athletes Unlimited Softball League draft.

 International career

 Aguilar was selected to represent the United States at the 2016 Women's Softball World Championship, where the team won the gold medal.
 Aguilar hit .273 in the tournament with a Home Run and 5 RBIs.

+On August 31, 2023, Aguilar was named to the U.S. women's national team for the 2023 Pan American Games.

 Statistics

 Personal life

 Aguilar is a Christian.
 She has said “I used to eat, breathe and sleep softball.
 But when God was introduced to my life and became my life, softball no longer defined me.
-God’s plans and the ability He’s given me in softball are why I play.
+God’s plans and the ability He's given me in softball are why I play.
 I see His hand in every part of my journey.
-Embodying the character of Christ is my end goal; it’s not just about winning a gold medal.
+Embodying the character of Christ is my end goal; it's not just about winning a gold medal.
 I want to let the light of Christ shine through me.”